Hey there,

 Jesus was standing over the woman caught in adultery and challenged the crowd that “He who is without sin, cast the first stone.”
 Suddenly, a rock hits the back of his head.
 Jesus turns and exclaims, “Mom!”

-It’s nine months until Mary becomes Jesus’ mother on Christmas day … so today we celebrate when the Angel Gabriel appeared to Mary and asked her to be Jesus’ mother — a.k.a.
+Seriously though, it’s nine months until Mary becomes Jesus’s mother on Christmas day … and on March 25th we will celebrate when the Angel Gabriel appeared to Mary and asked her to be Jesus’ mother — a.k.a.
 The Solemnity of the Annunciation of the Lord.

 I can only imagine the pressure she must have felt raising God’s son!

-This week’s issue of Genuflect helps us understand not only what happened at the Annunciation, but it’s relevance in our life, how it ties together three of our key Catholic beliefs, Mary’s other “yes,” how to celebrate the Annunciation … even during a lockdown, and more.
+This week’s issue of Genuflect helps us understand not only what happened at the Annunciation, but its relevance in our life, how it ties together three of our key Catholic beliefs, Mary’s other “yes,” how to celebrate the Annunciation and more.

 Katy Barrilleaux